cdimitroulas/smart-types-ts/README.md

 constructors (called _Smart Constructors_!) ready for you to use, so that you can get on with modelling your application's domain without having to deal with complex Typescript tricks.

-It also provides the `mkSmartObject` function which allows you to easily convert your simple objects into _smart objects_.
+It also provides the `mkSmartObject` function which allows you to build your _smart objects_ from unknown inputs.
+This is useful for validating/parsing data from HTTP requests, files, databases, or any external input to your program.